 How To Get Media To Cover Your Story

 Encouraging the media to cover your story has always been a challenge.
-However, it has become increasingly more difficult to do so with the abnormality of headlines in the past few years (i.e., COVID19, the war on Ukraine and Black Live Matter), which have taken over media coverage.
+However, it has become increasingly more difficult to do so with the abnormality of headlines in the past few years (i.e., COVID19 and the war in Ukraine), which have taken over media coverage.

 Adding to this, the rapid advancement and rise in technology makes journalists much more contactable, clogging up their inboxes and direct messages, making a relevant story more difficult to break through other submissions.
 There is also a declining lack of interest in the news altogether.
 In fact, according to Reuters Institute, interest in news has fallen sharply across markets, from 73% in 2017 to 51% in 2022.